-- Oil States Equity Awards.
-All outstanding Oil States options and other time-vested equity and equity-based awards (including those held by SpinCo's named executive officers) will be adjusted in connection with the spin-off (or, in the case of restricted shares of Oil States common stock, will directly participate in the spin-off) such that following the spin-off each award holder will hold both the same type of award with respect to Oil States common stock and a separate award of the same type with respect to SpinCo common stock, with the number of shares and exercise price of such award, as applicable, adjusted to preserve the value of the award prior to the spin-off.
-Oil States continues to evaluate the treatment of certain performance-based equity compensation awards in connection with the spin-off. - Annual Cash Incentive Plan Awards.
-From and after the spin-off, all employees of SpinCo (including each of SpinCo's named executive officers) will cease participation in Oil States' annual incentive plan, and all cash incentive awards for 2014 will be provided under SpinCo's annual incentive programs. - Individual Agreements.
-All obligations of Oil States under the existing executive agreements and foreign assignment agreements between Oil States and SpinCo's named executive officers will be assumed by SpinCo effective as of the distribution, with such modifications to reflect the spin-off, if any, as are mutually agreed between SpinCo and the named executive officers.
-For a description of the current terms of such agreements, see "Compensation Discussion & Analysis--Executive and Change of Control Agreements."
-The treatment of individual agreements other than the executive agreements and foreign assignment agreement has not yet been finally determined. - Other Compensation Programs.
-Oil States continues to evaluate the treatment of other compensation programs, but generally expects that from and after the spin-off, all employees of SpinCo (including each of SpinCo's named executive officers) will cease active participation in all other benefit plans and compensation programs of Oil States and will instead become participants in the comparable plan or program of SpinCo, to the extent SpinCo provides for such a comparable program.
+- Annual Cash Incentive Plan Awards.
+From and after the spin-off, all employees of Civeo (including each of Civeo's named executive officers) will cease participation in Oil States' annual incentive plan, and all cash incentive awards for 2014 will be provided under Civeo's annual incentive programs, provided that Civeo will assume any accrued liabilities as of the date of the spin-off and any performance targets established by Oil States for 2014 which relate to the performance of the accommodations business. - Individual Agreements.
+All obligations of Oil States under the existing executive agreements and foreign assignment agreements between Oil States and Civeo's employees (including Civeo's named executive officers) will be assumed by Civeo effective as of the distribution, with such modifications to reflect the spin-off, if any, as are mutually agreed between Civeo and the individual.
+For a description of the current terms of such agreements, see "Compensation Discussion & Analysis-Executive and Change of Control Agreements." - Other Compensation Programs.
+Unless otherwise agreed upon between Oil States, Civeo and any employee, from and after the spin-off, all employees of Civeo (including each of Civeo's named executive officers) will cease active participation in all other benefit plans and compensation programs of Oil States and will instead become participants in the comparable plan or program of Civeo, to the extent Civeo provides for such a comparable program.